Shelter Rentals

 Frequently Asked Questions

-If your group in the open lawn area is between 50 and 100 people you will need a large group gathering permit and your event must end by 5 p.m.
-No part of the open lawn is reserved.
+If your group on the park lawn area is between 50 and 100 people, a Rite of Life event (wedding/memorial) you will need a large group gathering permit and your event must end by 5 p.m.
+No part of the park lawn is reserved.

-You must have a additional alcohol permit to alcohol at Chautauqua park open lawn area for any size group.
-The permit may have a fee and requires a deposit of $100 to $200.
+You must have a additional alcohol permit to have alcohol at Chautauqua park lawn area for any size group, Alcohol must stay on the "green".
+The permit has a fee and requires a deposit of $100 to $200.
+An alcohol permit may not be given if a Large Group permit has already been issued = at no time will 2 permits be issues for the same time frame.

 If your event is open to the public or for fund raising, you must apply for a Special Event Permit

-In order for a park shelter to be approved for the reservation process it must not have any risk factors/concerns for the public; have running water restrooms, a covered shelter area with dedicated/stationary picnic tables, be handicap accessible.
+In order for a park shelter to be approved for the reservation process it must not have any risk factors/concerns for the public; have running water restrooms, a covered shelter area with dedicated/stationary picnic tables, and be wheelchair accessible.

 Your name, business or organization name (if applicable), address, phone number, birthdate, park location, and maximum number of people expected.
 The process can be completed by using the Shelter Rental Reservation Process and payment made by VISA, MC, Discover or AmEx.